 3. Learn the Child’s Specific Requirements

-Find out from the parents about their child’s behavior patterns, communication, and preferences.
+Ask the parents about their child’s behavior patterns, communication, and preferences.
 For example:

-What is the child’s routine and rules?
+What are their child’s routines and rules?

-Does the child have a restricted diet?
+Does their child have a restricted diet?

 Some children with autism cannot speak clearly and prefer nonverbal communication.

-How do you handle problems?
+How do you work through problems?